Frieda Vizel: Early life

 Vizel's paternal grandfather became Satmar following the Holocaust, and her father grew up in Williamsburg, Brooklyn.
 Her parents moved to upstate New York shortly before she was born.
 She is of Hungarian-Jewish descent.

 Freidy Vizel was raised in Kiryas Joel, a Satmar Jewish community in New York.
 She was the fifth of 15 children in her family.
 She spoke Yiddish as her first language, and began learning English in first grade.
 Vizel struggled from a young age to fit in in the community, noting in 2022 that "the female space was very suffocating" to her.
 After completing 11th grade, and therefore school in Kiryas Joel, Vizel got a job with an insurance agency.

-She became engaged at age 18, after meeting her fiancée once a few hours beforehand; the two married seven months later.
+She became engaged at age 18, after meeting her fiancé once a few hours beforehand; the two married seven months later.
 She had her son when she was 20.
 As a young mother, Vizel began to buck against the community expectation of shaving her head after marriage, feeling it infringed on her personal autonomy and that it did not have a basis in scripture.
 She began to question other aspects of community life and custom following continued pressure from the community.
 She and her husband began watching films from outside the community, but he was unwilling to bend community rules farther, and refused when she asked him to move to Monsey, a less restrictive Satmar community.

 When she was 25, she left the community with her son.
 In 2010, she divorced her husband, retaining custody of her son.
 The two moved to Monsey, later choosing to move to Brooklyn.
 Vizel has maintained relationships with her family.